Notice period for temporary agency workers: everything about your rights upon dismissal and termination of the temporary employment contract

 Choose a location

-Notice period for temporary agency workers: everything about your rights regarding dismissal and termination of the temporary agency contract
+Notice period for temporary agency workers: everything about your rights upon dismissal and termination of the temporary employment contract

-As a temporary agency worker, you deal with fixed-term contracts, agency clauses and different clients.
-But what happens if you want to resign?
-And what are your rights if the temp agency wants to terminate your employment?
-In this comprehensive article, the employment law attorneys of Arslan Advocaten explain exactly how the notice period for agency workers works, what your rights are, and which rules apply to the temp agency.
+As a temporary agency worker, you have to deal with fixed-term contracts, agency clauses, and different clients.
+But what happens if you want to quit?
+And what are your rights if the temp agency wants to end your employment?
+In this comprehensive article, the employment law attorneys of Arslan Advocaten explain exactly how the notice period for agency workers works, what your rights are and which rules apply to the temp agency.

-What is the notice period for a temporary agency contract?
+What is the notice period for an agency employment contract?

-The notice period is the statutory period that the employee and the employer must observe when terminating an employment contract.
+The notice period is the statutory period that employee and employer must observe when ending an employment contract.
 For agency workers, the notice period depends on:

-• The phase you are working in (phase A, B or C under the ABU or NBBU collective agreement)
+• The phase in which you work (phase A, B or C under the ABU or NBBU collective agreement)

 • Whether there is an agency clause in the contract